-Strip Clubs.
-Taboo, or innocent fun.
-A bachelor party or sleazy lunch.
-A good time, or not, depending on who you are and what you like.
-Blushing, drunken, maybe, exciting, late night, sad.
+Strip Clubs: Taboo, or innocent fun, for a bachelor party or sleazy lunch, for a good time, or maybe not, depending on who you are and what you like.
+Sexist, or empowering, blushing, drunken, maybe, late-at-night, exciting, sad.

 And then there are those who find something more at the strip club; a place of safety, a place of acceptance, a place where judgments don’t exist, and where the almighty American dollar is undeniable; where cash truly is king.

 Much of Minneapolis’ Warehouse District (which more or less operates as the city’s Red-Light District) is defined by the overstated neons and flashing lights of Downtown Cabaret, Rick’s, Sinners, Dreamgirls, the show-all Deja Vu, Choice, the Seville…

 We sat down with a few unique visitors, those who might not fall in line with the usual stereotypes (traveling businessman, bachelor/ette or birthday-partier, aging sad-sack, famous athlete, etc) who might have a different perspective of life visiting a strip club.

 What it’s like to be sober at the strip club